The Relationship Between SEO and Subdomains

 You should only use a subdomain when you are ready to invest plenty of time and effort into it, developing its own SEO strategy and setting it up apart from your primary site.

 To help clear this issue up for you and whether they can help your SEO, here are some examples of when to use a subdomain.
-These don’t cover everything, so if you are seriously considering implementing them, it can be worth getting professional advice.

 • When you want to rank for different keywords than you do with your primary domain.